Bill Buckner's 1986 World Series error: Game 6

 Boston scored one run in each of the first two innings of Game 6, but New York scored two in the fifth to tie it.
 In the seventh, Boston's Marty Barrett scored on an RBI groundout from Dwight Evans in an inning that was aided by a Buckner groundout to advance Barrett and an error by Mets third baseman Ray Knight.
 The Red Sox missed further opportunities to score however, with a runner getting thrown out at the plate to end the seventh inning and Buckner himself flying out with bases loaded and two outs in the eighth.
-After Red Sox manager controversially removed starting pitcher Roger Clemens for reliever Calvin Schiraldi entering the eighth, the Mets answered with a bases loaded sacrifice fly.
+After Red Sox manager John McNamara controversially removed starting pitcher Roger Clemens for reliever Calvin Schiraldi entering the eighth, the Mets answered with a bases loaded sacrifice fly.
 With the score tied at 3 going into the bottom of the ninth, the Mets' first two batters reached base (one via an error by Boston catcher Rich Gedman) but they did not score, and the game went into extra innings.

 Boston's Dave Henderson led off the top of the tenth inning with a home run to give the Red Sox a one-run lead.
-Despite another controversial McNamara move in allowing relief pitcher Schiraldi to bat instead of using a pinch hitter, which led to an out, Boston scored again on a two-out double by Wade Boggs and single by Barrett, making the score 5–3.
+Despite another questionable move by McNamara in allowing relief pitcher Schiraldi to bat instead of using a pinch hitter, which led to an out, Boston scored again on a two-out double by Wade Boggs and single by Barrett, making the score 5–3.
 Buckner followed and was hit by a pitch on his hip, but despite this, he was not pinch-ran for by Stapleton, nor was he replaced in the field in the bottom half of the inning.
 The next batter, Jim Rice, flied out to right to end the Red Sox half of the inning.
 Buckner finished 0-for-5 in Game 6, only reaching on the aforementioned hit-by-pitch.